grelkin/packagist/README.md

-Skeleton Cookbook
+packagist Cookbook
 =================

-This is a testable skeleton cookbook designed for you or your organization to fork and modify appropriately.
-The cookbook comes with everything you need to develop infrastructure code with Chef and feel confident about it.
+This is a cookbook which combines everything to have a running packagist system.

 Requirements
 ------------